 - When the correct tyre pressure has been reached, switch compressor on/off switch to position O (off). - Remove plug from the power outlet, detach air compressor hose from tyre valve and replace valve cap. - Return air compressor hose and electrical connection cable to their original locations in the compressor unit. - 14.
-Remove any excess sealant using a cloth.
+Remove any excess sealant using a cloth. - Take the label indicating maximum permitted speed from the kit and affix in the driver's field of view.

-- Take the label indicating maximum permitted speed from the kit and affix in the driver's field of view. - 16.
-Continue driving immediately so that sealant is evenly distributed throughout the tyre.
-After driving approx. 5 km (3 miles) (but no more than 10 minutes), stop and check tyre pressure, using the compressor. - 17.
-If the tyre pressure has not dropped below 130 kPa (1.3 bar / 19 psi), it may be adjusted to the prescribed value.
-Repeat the procedure until there is no more loss of pressure.
+- 16. Continue driving immediately so that sealant is evenly distributed throughout the tyre.
+After driving approx. 5 km (but no more than 10 minutes), stop and check tyre pressure, using the compressor. - 17.
+If the tyre pressure has not dropped below 1.3 bar, it may be adjusted to the prescribed value.
+Repeat the procedure until there is no more loss of pressure. - 18.
+Stow tyre repair kit below the floor carpet in the load compartment.